 Note: The basic calculus sequence (MATH 047–MATH 048) begins in the fall.
 Students who need additional preparation before taking calculus should enroll in Pre-Calculus (MATH 003) along with a workshop (MATH 003L) in the fall; this course is prerequisite for, and leads directly into, first-semester Calculus I (MATH 047) in the spring.
 To determine which basic sequence is appropriate, the student should take the self-placement quizzes offered by the department and consult with mathematics advisors.
 Students who plan to do further work in mathematics, science, or engineering are advised to continue the calculus sequence by taking Linear Algebra (MATH 050) and Multivariable Calculus (MATH 049).

-Mills also offers a 4+1 bachelor's to Master's five-year program in mathematics that enables women to obtain both a BA and an MA in mathematics in five years.
+Mills also offers an accelerated degree program: BA/MA in mathematics that enables women to obtain both a BA and an MA in mathematics in five years.

 Faculty and Staff